czlabinger/Discord-Playlist-Bot/readme.md

+# This is very early in development it can crash/not work

 # Discord-Playlist-Bot

 This Beat Saber plugin is a Discord bot that downloads a song that was added by `/add <BeatSaver ID or BeatSaver link>` to a Playlist.